AWS Onboarding Wizard

 - If using multi-account mode: access to the AWS Organizations management account

-The CloudFormation stack creates IAM roles with ReadOnlyAccess permissions in your account.
+The CloudFormation stack creates IAM roles with ReadOnlyAccess permissions.
 Review the stack template before deploying to confirm the permissions meet your organization’s security requirements.

 - Navigate to Data Pipelines → Integrations.